USGS-R/inlmisc/README.md

 ```

 For creating word clouds, the [OptiPNG](http://optipng.sourceforge.net/)
-program is recommended, and needs to be accessible through the command
+program is recommended and needs to be accessible through the command
 window.
 Finally, to install the development version of **inlmisc**, you
 need to clone the repository and build from source, or run: